CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Often, consents for data collection are not obtained legally or are insufficiently documented, which leads to a violation of the principle of voluntariness.
 This constitutes a violation of the GDPR, and the consents are therefore invalid.

-Ensuring lawful consents
+Ensuring lawful consent

 Companies must therefore ensure that they obtain and document consents legally in order to guarantee the principle of voluntariness.
 To counteract this problem, it is important that companies establish clear processes for obtaining consents and ensure that they comply with the requirements of the GDPR.
 This requires transparent communication about the purposes of data collection as well as clear information about the rights of data subjects.